Recognising badly tuned ocarinas: how to measure the breath curve

 To measure the breath curve of your whole ocarina, begin at your ocarina's lowest note and check each note sequentially, writing down the note and how flat it falls.
 It is critical that you do not change your blowing pressure, as that will give you a false reading.

-Breathing in the correct way, and also the response latency and update rate of the tuner you are using also have a noteable impact on how easily you can measure the breath curve.
-Those things are discussed later in the article, but for now we will move on to understanding your results.
+Breathing in the correct way, and also the response latency and update rate of the tuner you are using, have a notable impact on how easily you can measure the breath curve.
+Those things are discussed later in the article, but for now, we will move on to understanding your results.

 Understanding your results